9 Things Small Biz Owners Wish You Knew for Small Business Saturday

 Small business owners get to know their customers really well

 “I interact in my shop or over email with every single customer.
 I know them by first name and I learn about their families and interests,” says Joanna Alberti, creative director and owner of philoSophie’s Stationery & Gifts in Spencerport, New York.
 Alberti has an ongoing relationship with her customers, and she has worked with some families year after year.
 “I’ve worked on bridal shower invitations that have led to working on wedding invitations, baby shower invitations, and first birthday party invites—all for the same customer.”
 It’s this kind of relationship and customer service that can’t be found in a large business setting.
-Watch out for these Black Friday mistakes you might be making (and how to fix them).

 Small business owners support causes near and dear to their hearts